droyed/benchit/docs/source/workflow.rst

 We will study these with the help of a sample setup in :ref:`Minimal workflow`.

+We will study about setting up functions and datasets in detail later in this document.

 .. note::

   Prior to Python 3.6, dictionary keys are not maintained in the order they are inserted.
 So, when working with those versions and with input dataset being defined as a dictionary, to keep the order, `collections.OrderedDict <https://docs.python.org/2/library/collections.html#collections.OrderedDict>`__ could be used.